 The category is still early — but the direction is clear.

-If you want to see what this looks like in your own model, See what Kestrel finds in your model →
+If you want to see what a model-side check looks like on your own project: Schedule a demo →